akbinod/akbinod.Tuner/README.md

 <li>You get to control whether the GUI returns list items vs list indices; keys vs dict objects etc. </li>
 <li>Finally, as anyone who has written a Decorator know, things can get squirrelly when exceptions take place within a partial... you could avoid that whole mess with explicit instantiation of Tuner.</li>
 </ul>

+Apart from the few differences above, TunerUI or TunedFunction will give you pretty much the same UX.
+You do have access to a few additional methods, and the docstrings should explain those.

 The accompanying sample files illustrate some uses.
 Play around, and let me know if you think of ways to improve this.
 </p>